April 2026 Report

 Historic Preservation

-Fort Worth reopened a restored Heritage Park Plaza after decades of closure and dedicated a Texas Historical Commission marker honoring Choctaw Code Talkers, marking two significant preservation milestones in early April.
+Fort Worth advanced a $55 million Heritage Park Plaza restoration and unveiled a Texas Historical Commission marker honoring Choctaw Code Talkers.

 Planning